 The right part of the status bar contains widgets that indicate the overall project and IDE status and provide access to various settings.
 Depending on the set of plugins and configuration settings, the set of widgets can change.
 Right-click the status bar to select the widgets that you want to show or hide.

-The line and column numbers divided by a colon denote the current caret position in the editor.
-Click the numbers to jump to a specific line and column.
+Shows the line and column number of the current caret position in the editor.
+Click the numbers to move the caret to a specific line and column.
 If you select a code fragment in the editor, GoLand also shows the number of characters and line breaks in the selected fragment.